By Gary Kraftsow (Director) Bayview Entertainment, 2011 Review by Beth T. Cholette, Ph.D. on Nov 1st 2011

 Practice 2, Shifting Mood and Self-Concept

-Option 1, Full Instruction, 38 minutes – Explain options
+Option 1, Full Instruction, 54 minutes – Explain Option 1

 Kraftsow emphasizes five guidelines for practice: 1) breath-centric asana practice, 2) pranayama, or breath control, 3) chanting, which is used in the second practice, 4) meditation, and 5) modifying the practice as needed.
 The Concise Instruction option can be selected once viewers understand how to incorporate "mantra japa," or chanting, that is used in Practice #2.
-(Note: the chant used in this practice is listed in the DVD insert; the words also appear on screen briefly.)
+(Note: the four chants used in this practice are listed in the DVD insert; they also appear on screen briefly.)

 I have provided a general overview of each of the two practices below.
 Each practice is performed by a different model in an airy studio with light wood floors.
 Kraftsow provides all of the cuing via voiceover; he does not mirror his instructions to the viewer.
 Initially, Kraftsow refers to each posture by its Sanskrit name (which will also appear on screen), but he will sometimes follow-up by using the English term as well.

 This first practice does not incorporate the use of chanting.
 Rather, the focus is on pranayama, or control of the breath.
 In particular, Kraftsow leads the viewer through simple postures combined with brief intervals of breath retention.
 He begins with a body awareness exercise lying on the back, then comes to the knees for child's pose to a cat flow.
 The breath retention work first appears within downward-facing dog pose, but it also occurs with more flowing movements.
 To conclude this practice, Kraftsow first cues a 6-minute guided savasana centered around increasing awareness of the left and right brain; an additional 5.5 minutes of pranayama closes the session.